Prolactin: In other vertebrates

 The primary function of prolactin in fish is osmoregulation, i.e., controlling the movement of water and salts between the tissues of the fish and the surrounding water.
 Like mammals, however, prolactin in fish also has reproductive functions, including promoting sexual maturation and inducing breeding cycles, as well as brooding and parental care.
 In the South American discus, prolactin may also regulate the production of a skin secretion that provides food for larval fry.
 An increase in brooding behaviour caused by prolactin has been reported in hens.

 Prolactin and its receptor are expressed in the skin, specifically in the hair follicles, where they regulate hair growth and moulting in an autocrine fashion.
 Elevated levels of prolactin can inhibit hair growth, and knock-out mutations in the prolactin gene cause increased hair length in cattle and mice.
 Conversely, mutations in the prolactin receptor can cause reduced hair growth, resulting in the "slick" phenotype in cattle.
 Additionally, prolactin delays hair regrowth in mice.

 Analogous to its effects on hair growth and shedding in mammals, prolactin in birds controls the moulting of feathers, as well as the age at onset of feathering in both turkeys and chickens.
+Pigeons, flamingos and male emperor penguins feed their young a cheese-like secretion from the upper digestive tract called crop milk, whose production is regulated by prolactin.

 In rodents, pseudopregnancy can occur when a female is mated with a sterile male.
 This mating can cause bi-daily surges of prolactin which would normally occur in rodent pregnancy.
 Prolactin surges initiate the secretion of progesterone which maintains pregnancy and hence can initiate pseudopregnancy.
 The false maintenance of pregnancy exhibits the outward physical symptoms of pregnancy, in the absence of a foetus.

+Prolactin receptor activation is essential for normal mammary gland development during puberty in mice.
+Adult virgin female prolactin receptor knockout mice have much smaller and less developed mammary glands than their wild-type counterparts.
+Prolactin and prolactin receptor signaling are also essential for maturation of the mammary glands during pregnancy in mice.

 Regulation

 In humans, prolactin is produced at least in the anterior pituitary, decidua, myometrium, breast, lymphocytes, leukocytes and prostate.

-Pituitary prolactin is controlled by the Pit-1 transcription factor that binds to the prolactin gene at several sites.
-Ultimately dopamine, extrapituitary prolactin is controlled by a superdistal promoter and apparently unaffected by dopamine.
-The thyrotropin-releasing hormone and the vasoactive intestinal peptide stimulate the secretion of prolactin in experimental settings, however their physiological influence is unclear.
-The main stimulus for prolactin secretion is suckling, the effect of which is neuronally mediated.
-A key regulator of prolactin production is estrogens that enhance growth of prolactin-producing cells and stimulate prolactin production directly, as well as suppressing dopamine.